icvpitahc/dev_pims/memory-bank/progress.md

     *   **Enhanced Document Visibility:** Updated the main document list to show all documents that have been routed to or from a user's division, providing a complete history.
     *   **Improved UI Logic:** Refined the conditions for enabling the "Edit" button and displaying the "Current Location" to better reflect the document's state.
     *   **Created Public Document View:** Implemented a mobile-friendly, public-facing page for viewing a document's history, accessible via a QR code.
 *   **Added Public Document Receiving:** Implemented a feature to allow public users to receive documents by entering their employee ID number.
+*   **Refactored CSS Results Page:** Refactored the "Client Satisfaction Measurement Results" page to use a dedicated controller for API requests, resolving an issue with the graphs not displaying.

 ## What Works